 The Japanese Samurai warriors are well-known for their tanto blades or short daggers and katana blades, but they weren’t very effective on the battlefield.

 This led to the creation of the Tantojutsu fighting system.
 The system involves a mix of knife strikes and footwork, and the ability to throw accurately.
+Nowadays, it is considered an ancient martial art, but it is very popular in some parts of Japan.

-What Is the Best Knife for Martial Arts?
+What Is The Best Knife For Martial Arts?

 Before choosing the best knife for martial art, you need to consider a few things like:

-- Ensuring the knife is easy to grip
+• Ensuring the knife is easy to grip;

-- Choosing a knife that can be used for slashing and stabbing
+• Choosing a knife that can be used for slashing and stabbing;

-- Avoiding all knives with finger grooves
+• Avoiding all knives with finger grooves;

-- Choosing a stainless steel knife
+• Choosing a stainless steel knife.

 Fighting knives come in different types, and you need to familiarize yourself with them before you begin your knife fighting journey.